 In Connecticut, spouses may end their marriage on fault-based or no-fault grounds.
 Two parties may dissolve their marriage for any of the reasons outlined in Connecticut General Statutes § 46b-40, including:

 Many conflicts may arise when spouses petition for divorce.
 Two parties might encounter disputes over property division, child custody, or spousal support.
 A legal professional can help divorcing spouses understand their marital rights in these disputes.

-If spouses cannot agree on essential financial issues, an attorney can help one party identify assets and liabilities in the marital estate and fight for a fair distribution.
+If spouses cannot agree on essential financial issues, legal counsel can help one party identify assets and liabilities in the marital estate and fight for a fair distribution.
 However, if both parties are willing to work together, a legal representative can also act as a neutral meditator during negotiations.
 Individuals who are financially dependent on their spouses can also fight for spousal support during a Hartford divorce case.

 Divorcing parents of minor children will need to develop a parenting plan and calculate their child support needs.
-Co-parents are required to complete a parenting education course and work with legal professionals to file additional documentation when requesting a divorce impacting their kids.
-A local attorney familiar with divorce proceedings can help spouses resolve their specific disputes.
+Co-parents are required to complete a parenting education course and work with legal professionals to file additional documentation when requesting a divorce impacting their children.
+A local attorney can help spouses resolve their specific disputes.